 You can access the Toronto Waterfront Business Improvement Area by streetcar, subway, bus, bike, boat, or walking; most of which you can take directly to Queens Quay, which provides immediate access to the BIA and waterfront.

-Located a few miles northwest of downtown Toronto, the Black Creek Pioneer Village will offer a traditional Christmas dinner every Sunday during December at the Half Way House Inn, with seatings at 1 and 4 p.m. on Saturdays and Sundays.
+Located a few miles northwest of downtown Toronto, the Black Creek Pioneer Village offers a traditional Christmas dinner every Sunday during December at the Half Way House Inn, with seatings at 1 and 4 p.m.

-On December 15 from 6 9:30 p.m., the village will be all aglow and dressed in its holiday best for the annual Christmas by Lamplight event, during which you can tour the village at your leisure by the light of lanterns, candles, and warming fireplaces or visit the homes and workshops while listening to Christmas carols and traditional folk music.
-You can even create seasonal ornaments and savor holiday food samples.
+From 6 to 9:30 p.m. on the second Saturday in December, the village also gets dressed and lit up in its holiday best for the annual Christmas by Lamplight event.
+Tour the village at your leisure by the light of lanterns, candles, and warming fireplaces or visit the homes and workshops while listening to Christmas carols and traditional folk music.
+Alternatively, you can even create seasonal ornaments and savor holiday food samples.

-Formerly known as the Kensington Market Festival of Lights, the 28th Annual Kensington Market Winter Solstice event will take place from on Friday, December 21, 2018, from 5 to 10 p.m.
+Formerly known as the Kensington Market Festival of Lights, the 29th Annual Kensington Market Winter Solstice event takes place each year on the Friday before Christmas from 5 to 10 p.m.
 This participatory lantern parade is preceded by lantern-making workshops for those who are interested.

-Parade guests will meet on the corner of Oxford and Augusta at 6:30 for a 7 p.m. departure of the parade; lanterns will also be sold on Augusta Avenue from 5 p.m. until participants begin lining up for the event at 6:30.
+Parade guests meet on the corner of Oxford and Augusta at 6:30 for a 7 p.m. departure of the parade; lanterns are also sold on Augusta Avenue from 5 p.m. until participants begin lining up for the event at 6:30.

 Starting on the day after Christmas, you can visit the Toronto Zoo every day as part of the zoo's Behavioral Husbandry Program's annual 12 Days of Enrichment event.

-12 Days of Enrichment will continue until mid-January 2019 and will introduce zoo guests to the natural behavior of some of the zoo's most popular animal inhabitants.
-Each day, you can enjoy touring through the indoor pavilions, scenic walking trails, and diverse habitats with your family.
+12 Days of Enrichment continues until mid-January 2020 and introduces zoo guests to the natural behavior of some of the zoo's most popular animal inhabitants.
+Each day, enjoy touring through the indoor pavilions, scenic walking trails, and diverse habitats with your family.

-Although the popular City of Craft event that takes place at the Theater Centre is taking a year off in 2018, you can attend the Artisan's Gift Fair at the Annex every weekend in December leading up to Christmas to find some unique, quality, handmade gifts.
+The popular City of Craft event that takes place at the Theater Centre returns in 2019, but you can also attend the Artisan's Gift Fair at the Annex every weekend in December leading up to Christmas to find some unique, quality, handmade gifts.
 The show runs Saturdays and Sundays from 12:00 p.m. to 6:00 p.m.